rHorsey/documentation/NREL_Building_Stock/Query_ComStock_Athena.md

 ### How to preview the table to see all available columns?

-All we have to do for this is change the whole the example query above with what follows:
+All we have to do for this is change the example query above with what follows:

 ```sql